aiPump (AIPUMP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 aiPump Historical Price

-According to the latest data gathered on aiPump live price page, the current price of aiPump is 0.000232USD.
+According to the latest data gathered on aiPump live price page, the current price of aiPump is 0USD.
 The circulating supply of aiPump(AIPUMP) is

 In the past 24 hours, aiPump has shown a price movement of